API Throttling

 Per account + Per call |

-This limiter enforces a maximum number of requests authorized per account and also per request (call).
+This limiter enforces a maximum number of requests authorized per OUTSCALE account and also per request (call).
 This limit is defined per second.

 |